 }

-The named parameters feature in new versions of the C# programming language introduces syntactic sugar for method calls.
-Perhaps most intriguing, this feature embeds more contextual information into method calls, making some source text possibly clearer to read and understand.
+A summary.
+The named parameters feature in new versions of the C# language introduces syntactic sugar for method calls.
+This feature embeds more contextual information into method calls.